 Traffic Control Start Up Crashes Into a Financial Brick Wall

-Two Entrepreneurial young brothers started a traffic control business.
+Two entrepreneurial young brothers started a traffic control business.
 They were very successful and quickly gained some very good work, mainly with government and semi-government bodies.
 Within 6 months of starting, the new business already had over $180,000 owed to them by their government debtors.

 Due to slow payment from their debtors, the company could not afford to pay their own creditors on time.
 In order to stay afloat while they waited for government debtors to pay, the company approached their bank for an overdraft.